superkerokero/Bookmark4Unity/README.md

 - For bookmarked assets, click green `⎋` button to open it
 - To sort bookmarked assets by name, click `▼` button at the left of `Pin Selected` button
 - To remove a bookmark, click red `x` button on the item
+- To save collections to binary file, use `Save Collections` from menu
+- To load collections from saved binary file, use `Load Collections` from menu

 ## LICENSE